Who I am

 I want to help people say goodbye.
 A good ‘bye…not a horrible, painful, somber one.
 Unless it is—as it was with my friends Amy and Sue.
 But even there, I feel certain that there was beauty and grace and love.
 I want to be sure none of the good ever gets lost when someone’s life ends.

-And that’s the ultimate calling, for me.
+And that’s the ultimate calling, for me in this work.
 To be given the opportunity to help families make the good front and center, even as their hearts break.

 For some reason, this work has chosen me.
 I used to say that death had chosen me, but I think it’s life choosing me to help make aging, death and dying different (dare I say “easier?”) for people who find it harder than just about anything else.